Cast Care Instructions

-Welcome to Vernon Physiotherapy & Rehab’s resource for Stretching.
+Welcome to Vernon Physiotherapy & Rehab's guide to Cast Care.

 Unless you have a waterproof cast, you should keep your cast dry.
 However, even waterproof casts should be dried out thoroughly after getting them wet.
 If you don't dry your cast out after getting it wet, the skin underneath stays damp and can become moldy and smelly.
 Also, don't swim with your cast on unless you have the waterproof kind.